LLyq17/installing-CUDA-and-NVIDIA-driver-/README.md

    Note:All the following described installation methods have been implemented and completed sucessfully on my desktop(ubuntu) or notebook(ubuntu)!
 Without doubt, I aslo saw errors confusing me and ended up with falling before because it is new to me !And it really wasted time i think!Now I get it and know how to install them more efficiently and simply with NO MISTAKE!
 I hope it is hopeful for you!

-1> installing CUDA( CUDA Toolkit v10.0.130 as an example)
+1> INSTALLING CUDA( CUDA Toolkit v10.0.130 as an example)

 Here are two methods: